 Find a Sense of Support to Turn To After the Event

-There are several support groups, both online and in-person for people to join who have lost a loved one and that may be going through similar experiences.
-You can also explore therapy options, or visit any mental professional to help you process and cope with everything you have been through.
+There are several support groups, both online and in-person, for people to join who have lost a loved one and that may be going through similar experiences.
+You can also explore therapy options, or visit any mental professional to help you process and cope with everything that you have been through.

 The First Holidays Without a Loved One Are Tough

 It can be difficult to celebrate a holiday dedicated to giving thanks when you're still grieving the loss of a loved one.
 You can find a way to honor their memory by reflecting on the joy they brought into your life and expressing gratitude for all of the good times you had with them.
 And, it might feel nice to invite others to do the same.